Sailing and Living on Regina Laska

 You may find comfort in the fact that the languages spoken onboard can be English, Swedish and German and is very often a mix with guests flying in from all over the world in order to join on an unforgettable sailing adventure onboard Regina Laska.

 I am often asked why my boat is UK flagged.
-It’s simply because I am proud about the extensive safety equipment onboard and the Maritime Coastguard Agency (MCA) has one of the most stringent rules when it comes to safety on commercially used yachts for offshore sailing.
-Compared with many of the very much more relaxed states, where the type of equipment is not as far-reaching or as frequently inspected as in the UK, I am proud of the fact that Regina Laska is annually inspected by two independent authorities, The RYA and the MCA.
+See here, what this means to safety!
+I must say, I am proud about the extensive safety equipment onboard and the Maritime Coastguard Agency (MCA) has one of the most stringent rules when it comes to safety on commercially used yachts for offshore sailing.

 Naval Architect Stuart M Roy doing the inclining test of Regina Laska to provide the individual stability booklet for safe ocean sailing

 Regina Laska is commercially coded for sailing in area 1 (offshore sailing) and complies with or even surpasses the stringent safety rules of MGN280.
 For her rigorous equipment, see Regina Laska’s Equipment.
 She was totally refitted in 2013 and has then undergone annual refits thereafter.
 So, she is continuously being refitted, refurbished and updated during her annual 6 months stay at a refit-yard (such as Adams Boat Care AB).
 See the entire refitting process here.

 Having an RYA Yachtmaster Ocean Instructor with well over 60,000 miles of sailing experience and an IMO STCW Certificate of Proficiency in Medical Care (A-VI/4) as your skipper does not only mean that safety and professionalism plays a major roll during the cruise, but it also means that you have a great opportunity to learn!